PKUFlyingPig/MIT6.1600/docs/lab3.md

 The sshBB server authenticates to users using its
 SSH host private key, stored in `keys/server`.
+Currently, sshBB does not implement any actual bulletin-board functionality: after authenticating a remote user, it just prints a message to the user's terminal and closes the session.

+> If you would like, you can add some interactive functionality to sshBB by modifying [`sshbb.py`](https://github.com/mit-pdos/6.1600-labs/tree/main/perf/sshbb.py)'s `do_accept` method.
+At the end of the function, the server can write to/read from the file-like object `f` to interact with the user.

 The sshBB service has two types of users:
 _administrators_ and _normal users_.

-* Administrators can add and remove normal users.
-  Administrators do not post or read messages on the bulletin board.

-  Administrators authenticate to sshBB using SSH public keys.
+* Administrators authenticate to sshBB using SSH public keys.
   The public keys of the current sshBB administrators are stored in `data/admin-keys.txt`, with one key per line in the format:
   ```